JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/Reverse-Shell/index.md

 uid=1000(slae) gid=1000(slae) groups=1000(slae),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),107(lpadmin),124(sambashare)
 ```

-Fantastic, everything works fine.
-As we see, again there are some null bytes, which breaks our "Shellcode Length" counter.
+<p style="text-align: justify;">Fantastic, everything works fine.
+As we see, again there are some null bytes, which breaks our "Shellcode Length" counter.</p>

 ------------------------------------------------------------------------------------------------------------------------
 Let's use ndisasm again.